UTDallasEPICS/UTDesign-Procurement/README.md

 - Update the list of APIs done so far with the new add/delete orders APIs. (docs/api.md)
 - Integrate cloud software to store uploaded request/reimbursement files in the cloud (DB Updates Page & Student View of Request Form).
 - Improve code by implementing type-checking and error handling, and resolve any bugs/TODO comments in code/APIs from previous semesters.

-### Notes

-Commits have not been made to the main branch due to bugs in different files of the code.
-The commits are spread across a few branches.
-Debugging first, and then merging all the branches is ideal. (dev/suhas, search, nishant/manit) dev/suhas: functional datePicker, add/delete order features, clickable item links, student request card can be edited if rejected (in progress, needs API to save the updated data), add/delete item features (in progress, need to create API and save the added item), and minor debugging.
-search: The search feature is nearing completion; however, it requires final bug fixes and comprehensive API call testing.
-Additionally, implement a filter for task status to enhance functionality. nishant/manit: Student view other button is done and vendor tag functionality is properly implemented in both student and admin view.
-Reject and accept buttons are implemented but buggy in admin view.
-API request for approval for admin view is implemented but untested as admin view in buggy.
-Reason is unknown for a bug in admin view but potentially because of an api call.
-In the prisma file vendorStatus, vendorEmail, and vendorURL are properly implemented with no bugs.

 ### User Workflows